01 of 07

 Raise a Glass to Saint Brigid's Health!

 An Irish celebration without a drink?
 Near impossible.
-Brigid was after all also famous for brewing ale.
-So feel free to have a pint.
+Brigid was after all also famous for brewing ale so feel free to have a pint on February 1st.
 In honor of the saint, naturally.
 Guinness will do nicely.
-But don't be blinkered, Irish beer is so much more than Guinness.Continue to 7 of 7 below.
+But don't stop there, Irish beer is so much more than Guinness.Continue to 7 of 7 below.

 07 of 07